-The General Management Track of the Master of Business Administration degree program requires completion of thirteen courses chosen from a curriculum of twenty-two courses.
+The General Management Track of the Master of Business Administration degree program requires completion of twelve courses chosen from a curriculum of twenty-two courses.
 The basic core includes courses in accounting, finance, marketing, economics, information systems, ethics, management, and communications, from the general manager perspective.
 The curriculum reflects Heidelberg's commitment to the liberal arts tradition as ethical, cultural, ethnic, global, and professional issues are emphasized through program requirements.

-A summary of the characteristics of the MBA program shows that each student will, upon completion, have taken thirteen courses from seven or eight different instructors.
+A summary of the characteristics of the MBA program shows that each student will, upon completion, have taken twelve courses from seven or eight different instructors.
 Each student also will have written, discussed, or critiqued a significant number of case studies many of which have a global component.
-The MBA program is consistent with the liberal arts tradition of Heidelberg University in that each student will have taken a course in ethics and in communication skills and will take one elective from a selection of courses as offered which includes International Study and Travel, Business History, Great Books in Business, Operations Management, Organizational Behavior, and Human Resource Management.
+The MBA program is consistent with the liberal arts tradition of Heidelberg University in that each student will have taken a course in ethics and in communication skills.
+Students will also complete two electives from a selection of courses, including: Field Study I and II, International Study and Travel, Business History, Great Books in Business, Operations Management, Organizational Behavior, and Human Resource Management.
 These courses are integrated with the traditional MBA courses of accounting, economics, finance, marketing, management, information systems, and competitive strategy.
-The Field Study track are the capstone courses for the Heidelberg MBA degree.